This is a subject that is of interest to many. Getting enough sleep is essential to your health and well-being.

 Sleep reduces stress.
-Your ability to deal with stress.
+Lack of sleep reduces your ability to deal with stress.
 When you have sleep problems and lack sleep the body goes into a state of stress.
 This can increase blood pressure, the product of stress hormones.

 Sleep makes you more alert and gives you more energy.
 It is good for your memory.

 Sleep may help you lose weight.
 Researchers have found that people who sleep less than seven hours per night are more likely to be overweight or obese.
 It is thought that the lack of sleep affects the balance of hormones in the body that affect appetite.
 The hormones ghrelin and leptin, important for the regulation of appetite, have been found to be disrupted by lack of sleep.